jmonlong/variant_annotation_wf/README.md

 - Variants are annotated with their predicted impact on the genes using SNPeff
 - Then with public variant databases:
-    - Small variants are annotated with with gnomAD's allele frequencies, and ClinVar's clinical significance.
+    - Small variants are annotated with with gnomAD's allele frequencies, conservation/CADD/MetaRNN scores, and ClinVar's clinical significance.
     - Structural variants are annotated with the frequency in SV catalogs, and their overlap with dbVar clinical SVs, or DGV.
+- Structural variants can also be re-genotyped from the long reads to compute the read support and help rank/filter them by confidence.

 ## Inputs